K-Konstantinidis/Email/README.md

 After running the program, a Content Pane will appear.
 There you can insert the email of the recipient.
 If the mail is valid, then a new panel will be appear.

-In this panel you will write your Email and Password and after the connection happens, you can type the message of the mail.
+In this panel you will write your Email and yout Password.
+You will also type the subject and the message of the mail.
 After you fill everything, just click the 'Send' button and the mail will be send to the recipient.

 -SOS-